alz-ahm/AndroidPolicyManagerAgent/README.md

 however testing shell commands in the app or many other features don't require the app to be a system app, So you can simply test it like any other app by normally install it on the device with Android Studio.
 You may need to uncomment activity code in the manifest file to be able to run it inside Android Studio.
-Note that this will not be possible for all the features.
+Note that this will not be possible for all the features. <br>
+To see the log you can simply chaned the flag `LOG_ENABLED` in logger file to true.
+This will help a lot with testing.

 # Contact